 General Consulates of France in the U.S.

 This should be your starting point so you understand the types of visas that are out there.
 It’s so incredibly important to get reliable info so start with the consulate.
-Then, I recommend checking out this excellent post on Chez Lou Lou and reading up.
 To legally stay more than 90 days in France, Americans will need some sort of visa.

 How to move to France tips